Skip to main content

 Payment terms -- the deadline for payment, the acceptable payment methods, and whether the settlement amount will be paid in a single lump sum or installments.
 If paid in installments, specify dates, amounts, and consequences of missed payments.

 Release of claims -- an explicit statement that upon receipt of the settlement payment, the creditor releases the debtor from any and all claims, demands, and causes of action related to the settled debt.
-This release should be comprehensive and include past, present, and future claims.
+This release should be complete and include past, present, and future claims.

 Credit reporting -- the creditor's agreement regarding how the settled account will be reported to credit bureaus (Equifax, Experian, TransUnion).
 The debtor should negotiate for "paid in full" or "settled" reporting rather than "charged off" status.
 Under the Fair Credit Reporting Act (15 U.S.C.
 Section 1681s-2), creditors must report accurate information.